jdittrich/userNeedResearchBook/text/dataGathering.md

 \
 <!-- SECTION: TECHNIQUE -->

-Your main taks in the interview is to listen and to observe.
+Your main tasks in the interview is to listen and to observe.
 When you look at your notesheet and think about what the write down, listening and observing don't work well.
-Try too keep it as unobstrusive as possible.
+Try too keep it as unobtrusive as possible.

 * If you don’t care too much about your handwriting you can write notes without much looking at the paper except for some occasional glances (the method has its limits, though)
 * Because of the difficulties of balancing observing, listening and notetaking, there are obvious benefits of a partner who does the research with you.
 One person can ask questions and guide through the research, the other person takes notes.
 Both observe and listen.
 * <!-- audio: you can afford to skip writing down verbatim comments of the person; -->
-If you record audio in paralell you can be more relaxed when writing what was *said*.
+If you record audio in parallel you can be more relaxed when writing what was *said*.
 However, you still need to take notes to keep what you observed.
 This can also be very useful when you listen to the audio later and wonder what was referred to when the participant refers to things as »it« and »that« – without notes it can be hard to reconstruct what the participant was talking about.

 \